noenomblot/ADA_P3-jekyll/_includes/intra_cluster_analysis.md

 ## 5. Zooming into Events and Communities

-Well now that you have seen how communities interact **with one another** on Reddit, you might be wondering what all of this means if you mostly stay within a single space.
+Well, now that you have seen how communities interact **with one another** on Reddit, you might be wondering what all of this means if you mostly stay within a single space.
 Many users are lurkers or regular contributors to just one community, with little interest in crossing categories.

 That intuition is fair and the data supports it.
 The majority of hyperlink interactions on Reddit happen **within the same community**.
 So even if you never leave your favorite subreddit, shifts in hyperlink traffic still shape what you see, what gains visibility, and how discussion evolves.

 <figure class="flourish-figure">